• Reading

 Toddlers are learning the vocabulary of friendship and how to use a variety of writing utensils.
 Their pictures may be mostly scribbles with some lines and circles forming.

 Preschooler – Kindergarteners are forming bodies and faces.
 They are able to grasp more abstract concepts of friendship.
 I would encourage children of this age to use a minimum of one color per age.
 If you are 4 years old, then 4 colors should be used. (this paper is still a work in progress).
-If they have forgotten important details of people, hand them a mirror and encourage them to double check their illustrations body parts!
+If they have forgotten important details of people, hand them a mirror and encourage them to double-check their illustrations of body parts!

 Grade Schoolers – are really past this book, but my oldest wanted to participate too.
 I never turn away a kid who wants to draw, write and read.
 These activities allow children to express their creativity.
 For struggling readers, making a book for a younger child is a great way to provide opportunities for them to interact with text at their level without being “too young.”
 When having older children write alongside younger children, it also provides a model for them as well.
 Extend their learning by having them write a story in paragraph form about how to make and keep friends.